federik21/country/README.md

 ## Approach
 This project was developed following MVVM architecture.
 Files are grouped by :

-###ViewControllers
+###Domain
+This group contains the network communication layer.

+###View
-This group contains the view controllers.
-The main responsability of this layer is databinding and managing lifecycle of the screen.
+This group contains view controllers and presenters.
+The main responsability of this layer is databinding and managing lifecycle of the screen, and how the data is displayed to the user.

-###Entities
-Rappresents the Model layer.

-###Manager
-This group contains the domain logic  (i.e: server communication).

-###Utilities
-There are facility methods and extention.
+###Model View
+Implements the logic behind the views.

 ## Built With

-* [Alamofire](https://github.com/Alamofire/Alamofire) - Elegant HTTP Networking in Swift
+* [SVGKit](https://github.com/SVGKit/SVGKit/) - Cocoa framework for rendering SVG files natively
 * [Cocoapods](https://rometools.github.io/rome/) - Dependency Management

 ## Versioning